 after ten years

 and I loved her.
 Each feel was ever so alluring,

 each glance made something glint within, even

 if it was a broken shard.
-But I’m far gone.
+But I was far gone.
 Alcohol,

-this milestone, and oh, wow the epiphany.
+this milestone, and oh, the epiphany!
 I drink

 meds and downers.
 I’m dull like a crushed autumn leaf